nitishisskittish/Astrapad/README.md

 - The top left and top right keys skips forward or backward respectively in the playback queue
 - The top middle button and bottom 3 buttons act as WASD keys, with the top middle button being the W Key
-- The bottom right button is currently mapped to a custom shortcut I have on my computer that opens Spotify I have a list of features I want to add commented in the KMK main.py file if your interested in that
+- The bottom right button is currently mapped to a custom shortcut I have on my computer that opens Spotify
+- I have a list of features I want to add commented in the KMK main.py file if you're interested in that
 ### **BOM**
 ---
 - 1x Seeed XIAO RP2040